How to Invest In and Buy Japanese Yen

 The Japanese yen has also been a popular carry trade in the past, due to the low interest rates that made it cheap to borrow.
 Although the currency lost some of this clout in 2015 and 2016, it still plays a vital role for many international investors, as traders use the currency for capital gains opportunities and hedging purposes.

 The Japanese yen has been historically popular among international investors as a safe haven, carry trade, and currency hedge.
-Since the early 2000s, investors had begun borrowing Japanese yen given the Bank of Japan's very low interest rates.
+Since the early 2000s, investors have borrowed Japanese yen given the Bank of Japan's low interest rates.